Dataform Field Naming Standards

 So, when adding a dataform, think about what you would want the database table to be named, then, after it is created, the form name can be changed to something more human readable or industry jargonized, without having an effect on the underlying database table.

-Field names are in Pascal Case, which means that field names are created by concatenating capitalized words.
+Field names are in Pascal CaseClosed Pascal Case is a field naming convention whereby field names are created by concatenating capitalized words.
+Extraneous spaces are also removed.
+For example: FirstName., which means that field names are created by concatenating capitalized words.
 For example:

 Prefixes are all lowercase.
 For example: